Additional Community Policies

 - Students may not possess any smoking devices or paraphernalia, including but not limited to, pipes, bongs, vaporizers, electronic cigarettes, and hookahs.

-- Evidence of smoking within the residence halls (ashes, cigarette butts, and burnt tobacco) or evidence of use of illicit drugs off campus (lingering odor of marijuana, drug residue on clothing, etc) may be considered a violation of this policy.
+- Evidence of smoking within the residence halls (ashes, cigarette butts, and burnt tobacco) or evidence of use of illicit drugs off campus (lingering odor of cannabis, drug residue on clothing, etc) may be considered a violation of this policy.

 Care for Self & Premises